 In order to maintain relationships, all elements (tasks, files, comments, etc.) can be linked to each other.
 Thus, Stackfield also keeps the project management with complex workflows clear and structured.

-On the other hand, great care was also taken to create an intuitive user interface in which you can quickly find your way around.
+On the other hand, the develpers took great care to create an intuitive user interface in which you can quickly find your way around.
+For this reason and because of its high flexibility, Stackfield is even the right alternative for those who used to work exclusively with software of low complexity.
 To further facilitate entry, the project managers and all those involved in the project team are guided through the first steps.